 Step 2: Declare the user as a tenant administrator:

-- On the domain root, click on the Tenant administration tab.
+- On the domain root, click on the Manage tab.

 - In the first tab Tenant isolation, type the username, first name or last name of the user you want to be an administrator.